USI-MSDE-SA-2023/sa--Simone-Piatti/src/sa/model/index.md

 Developing an app natively for each OS is expensive and time consuming, but it benefits from a good performance.
 Choosing a cross-platform environment on the other hand simplify the development process, making it faster and cheaper, but it might suffer in performance.

+## Simplicity vs. Compatibility

+Developing a system that is simple to use and understand is a good thing as developing an system that can be integrated with various other products.
+But when we want to make our system simple to use and understand but also compatible with various other products the chances that the product becomes complex to use and the architecture of the product becomes complex are very high.
+That also makes the system even more difficult to develop and maintain.

+## Performance vs. Modifiability

+To develop a system that is fast and efficient we probably need to use some code tricks, optimizations and rely on execution side effect to make the system faster.
+This approach can make the code more complex and difficult to understand and even small changes can have a big impact on the system performance and make the system slower.
+On the other hand, if we want to make the system easy to understand and modify we probably need to reduce the use of code tricks and optimizations and don't rely on execution side effects.

+## Usability vs. Portability

+Developing a system that is easy to use and understand might rely on some specific features of a specific OS or hardware, but it will increase the modification need to make the system runs on different OSs with minimal modification.
+Different platforms and OSs impose different constraints and offer variable usability characteristics.

 # Ex - Feature Modeling